jnozzi/cocoadev.com/markdown/CPlusPlusInCocoa.md

 I can make the C++ class aware of the Obj-C class by just declaring in my C++ header file:

-class General/MYObjCClass;
+class MYObjCClass;

 I still can't compile because I still haven't told the C++ class what methods are available in my Obj-C class.

 so...
-I created an General/ObjC++ class (General/MyGoBetween), that has header and class files defined in C++ syntax.
-This class has a reference to my General/ObjC class, and my C++ class has a reference to General/MYGoBetween.
-Because General/MYGoBetween has a C++ header, my C++ class can import it, and know what functions are available in the General/ObjC++ class.
-The implementation, being General/ObjC++, can send normal messages to General/ObjC classes.
+I created an ObjC++ class (MyGoBetween), that has header and class files defined in C++ syntax.
+This class has a reference to my ObjC class, and my C++ class has a reference to MYGoBetween.
+Because MYGoBetween has a C++ header, my C++ class can import it, and know what functions are available in the ObjC++ class.
+The implementation, being ObjC++, can send normal messages to ObjC classes.

 ----

-I have c++ and General/ObjC classes that dont have a problem talking to each other.
+I have c++ and ObjC classes that dont have a problem talking to each other.
 Can you edit your c++ class that is handling your events?
 If you can, did you try importing the Cocoa.h header?
-This will force you to compile this as an General/ObjC++ file, but as long as you dont have to include this in a pure C++ file that should be fine.
-If this is all true you can call General/ObjC methods from your C++ class.
+This will force you to compile this as an ObjC++ file, but as long as you dont have to include this in a pure C++ file that should be fine.
+If this is all true you can call ObjC methods from your C++ class.
 This would eliminate your go between which sounds like a good thing to me.
 If your confused on how this is working dont worry, it takes a while but once you get it its not that bad. --

 ----
 Just wanted to add that Camino the mozilla browser ( http://www.caminobrowser.org ) uses Objective-C++ to link its cocoa interface with the Gecko underpinnings.
 It works great with no trouble what I know.
 Camino is free software, so if examples are needed, it's easy to look here.

-    General/WebKit is, as all should know, also General/ObjectiveC++.
+    WebKit is, as all should know, also ObjectiveC++.

 ----
-Curtis- The problem that I had with that is that I can't compile my event handling class as General/ObjC++.
-Some of the headers for the libraries that the event handler needs to reference include some code that's not valid for General/ObjC++ (using the obj-c reserved word "id" in several places for example).
+Curtis- The problem that I had with that is that I can't compile my event handling class as ObjC++.
+Some of the headers for the libraries that the event handler needs to reference include some code that's not valid for ObjC++ (using the obj-c reserved word "id" in several places for example).

 ----

-Just a little utility class to help you take advantage of <algorithm> with your objects which provide a General/NSEnumerator.
+Just a little utility class to help you take advantage of <algorithm> with your objects which provide a NSEnumerator.
 It is quite incomplete, and I really don't like the operator == right now, but it is simple, and works well.
 I am working on a c++ class which will take selectors and arguments and wrap them in a c++ function object (like boost::function), so that you can do stuff like this:
-    std::find_if(General/ObjCIter([myArray objectEnumerator]), General/ObjCIter(nil), General/ObjCFunctor(@selector(isKindOfClass:), General/[NSString class]));
+    std::find_if(ObjCIter([myArray objectEnumerator]), ObjCIter(nil), ObjCFunctor(@selector(isKindOfClass:), [NSString class]));

-class General/ObjCIter {
+class ObjCIter {
-	General/NSEnumerator *_enum;
+	NSEnumerator *_enum;
 	id _temp;

 public:
-	General/ObjCIter (General/NSEnumerator * e) : _enum(e), _temp(nil)
+	ObjCIter (NSEnumerator * e) : _enum(e), _temp(nil)
 	{ if(_enum) _temp = [_enum nextObject]; }

 	// No point in having a non const version as const id is not really relevant.